hbctraining/main/registrations/AllFunders_Intro-to-R.md

 *If you are unsure of your eligibility, please register anyway and we will get back to you.*

-(Please check the eligibility requirements prior to registering)

 NOTE: We do ***not*** record our training sessions.